1. How do I know if therapy is right for me?

 2. What age groups do you work with?

-I work with children 4 years old and older.
-At 4 years old, focus of therapy will be on helping the parents learn ways to manage their child at home, access additional supports, and teach child basic social emotional skills.
-Children 5 years old and older will engage in individual sessions to learn skills to cope with stress at home and school.
-This includes play therapy, cognitive behavior therapy, social skills training, grief therapy.....
-Therapy provides adolescents a safe place to express their struggles and frustrations with peers, school, bullying, social media, etc.
+I work with children 6 years old and older.
+Children will engage in individual sessions to learn skills to cope with stress at home and school.
+This includes play therapy, cognitive behavior therapy, social skills training, grief therapy etc. Therapy provides adolescents a safe place to express their struggles and frustrations with peers, school, bullying, social media, etc.